prernababbar/Sales-Analysis/README.md

 # Sales Analysis

 ## Introduction:
-Analyze and answer business questions about 12 months worth of sales data, The data contains hundreds of thousands of electronics store purchases broken down by month, product type, cost, purchase address, etc.
+Analyzed and answer business questions about 12 months worth of sales data.
+The data contains hundreds of thousands of electronics store purchases broken down by month, product type, cost, purchase address, etc.

 ## Data Cleaning:
 We start by cleaning our data.
 Tasks during this section include: